 The Visitors

-Jesus came for the poor, the lowly and the rejected – but he also arrived for the wealthy and wise.
+Jesus came for the poor, the lowly, and the rejected – but he also arrived for the wealthy and wise.
 The subsequent guests (probably a year or so later) were the wise men from the East, students of the planets and stars.
-The wise men were possibly wealthy gentiles from Arabia – the only place where the trees grew from which Frankincense and Myrrh were harvested.
+The wise men were possibly wealthy Gentiles from Arabia, the only place where the trees grew that yielded Frankincense and Myrrh.
 Gold was also mined in Arabia, and only the rich would own it.

 A Fascinating Story

 In the 1920s, a British scholar, E.F.F.
 Bishop, visited a Bedouin tribe in Jordan.
-The Muslim tribe was called al Koka Bani – meaning “Those who study or follow the planets.”
+The Muslim tribe was called al Koka Bani, meaning “Those who study or follow the planets.”
 Bishop asked the tribal elders why they called themselves by that name.
-They told him it was because their ancestors followed the planets and had travelled west to Israel to show honour to the great prophet Jesus when he was born.
+They told him it was because their ancestors had followed the planets and travelled west to Israel to honour the great prophet Jesus at his birth.

 So, the birth of Jesus the Messiah broke down all the barriers between people: Rich and poor, Jew and Gentile, royal and lowly, male and female, slave and free – and that’s what we celebrate when we think of the birth of Jesus today.

-When God was born into the human race, it was to embrace all people without exception.
+When God entered the human world, it was to welcome everyone without exception.
 No wonder all of heaven rejoices.
 May we celebrate too.